 i already have a baby corn jalfrezi recipe, but this recipe is slightly different and much mild and less spiced. a semi dry paneer dish, good for kids and people who cannot tolerate spicy food. the recipe has been adapted from the book 100 great indian recipes (India | US).

-- 1 small to medium carrot, 50 gms
+- 1 small to medium carrot OR 50 grams carrot

-- 1 medium to large capsicum/green bell pepper, 80 to 100 gms
+- 1 medium to large capsicum OR 80 to 100 grams capsicum (green bell pepper or shimla mirch)

-- 1 medium to large tomato, 80 to 100 gms - about 4 to 5 tbsp tomato puree
+- 1 medium to large tomato OR 80 to 100 grams tomatoes - OR about 4 to 5 tablespoon tomato puree

-- 1 inch ginger, crushed to a paste in a mortar-pestle or minced or 1.5 tsp ginger paste
+- 1 inch ginger - crushed to a paste in a mortar-pestle or minced OR 1.5 teaspoon ginger paste

-- ¼ tsp black pepper powder/kali mirch powder
+- ¼ teaspoon black pepper powder (kali mirch powder)

-- ½ tsp white vinegar or apple cider - you can also add more or less depending on your taste
+- ½ teaspoon white vinegar or apple cider - you can also add more or less depending on your taste

 - salt as required

-- ½ to 1 tbsp chopped coriander or parsley for garnish
+- ½ to 1 tablespoon chopped coriander leaves or parsley leaves for garnish

 - rinse and peel the carrots and onions.